Let there be tacos! This Quick & Easy Instant Pot Taco Meat is ready in under 20 minutes and pairs great with all your Mexican favorites.

 - 1 lb Ground Beef

-- 2 Tbsp Homemade Taco Seasoning Or One Store Bought Seasoning Packet
+- 2 tablespoon Homemade Taco Seasoning Or One Store Bought Seasoning Packet

 - 1 Onion White or Yellow-Diced